-If you want to donate your car to charity, a little planning will not only mean a greater tax deduction but a better chance your old car will be put to good use.
-It also means you have the time to properly sever your car insurance and registration.
+If you want to donate your car to charity, a little planning will not only mean a more significant tax deduction but a better chance your old car will be put to good use.
+It also means you have the time to cancel your car insurance and registration properly.

-Select an approved charity — an IRS-recognized 501(c)(3).
-Consult IRS Publication 4303, “A Donor’s Guide to Vehicle Donations,” as well as its charitable organizations page, which offers a way to search for tax-exempt organizations.
+Select an approved charity: An IRS-recognized 501(c)(3).
+Consult IRS Publication 4303, “A Donor’s Guide to Vehicle Donations,” and its charitable organizations page, which offers a way to search for tax-exempt organizations.

 Contact the charity.
-Ask if the charity will resell the car for cash, offer it to a needy family or keep the vehicle for the organization’s daily use.
+Ask if the charity will resell the car for cash, offer it to a needy family, or keep it for the organization’s daily use.

-A vehicle that is resold for cash (that is, most of them) is deductible only on the sale price of the car, rather than its fair market value.
+A vehicle that is resold for cash (that is, most of them) is deductible only on the sale price of the car rather than its fair market value.
 If the charity gets only $800 for your $2,500 Ford, you can deduct only the $800.
-But if the charity uses your car in its daily operations, for things such as deliveries, you can deduct the full fair market value.
-Some charities offer vehicles at a discount to families who are rebuilding their finances; in those cases, the deduction can be taken at the higher amount.
+But you can deduct the total fair market value if the charity uses your car in its daily operations, such as deliveries.
+Some charities offer vehicles at a discount to families rebuilding their finances; in those cases, the deduction can be higher.

 Get a receipt from the charity.
-The charity is required to send a notice of sale within 30 days advising you of the car’s sales price.
+The charity must send a notice of sale within 30 days advising you of the car’s sales price.

 Terminate your registration and insurance coverage.
-Don’t just sign the title over and let your insurance and registration lapse, says CarInsurance.com consumer analyst Penny Gusner.
+Don’t just sign the title over and let your insurance and registration lapse.

 Your state department of motor vehicles typically will offer a Notice of Transfer of Title and release of liability that you can file once you have signed the car over.
-That tells the DMV you have sold a vehicle, and you should be able to cancel your insurance after the sale report is done.
+That tells the DMV you have sold a vehicle and should be able to cancel your insurance after the sale report.